AMSANJEEV28/AMSANJEEV28/README.md

 # Hey there!
 I'm A M Sanjeev 👋

-Pursuing M.Tech Computer Science and Engineering from FET, Gurukula Kangri (Deemed to be University) in Haridwar, Uttarakhand.
-Passionate about coding, I find joy in developing web apps and solving challenging coding problems.
+I am currently pursuing an M.Tech in Computer Science and Engineering at FET, Gurukula Kangri (Deemed to be University) in Haridwar, Uttarakhand.
+I have a strong passion for coding, and I enjoy creating web applications and tackling complex coding challenges.
 ![profile](https://github.com/AMSANJEEV28/AMSANJEEV28/assets/81654437/8b566905-661e-405c-bf63-5a4ffe77ead4)

 ## What I Do